bytebase/bytebase.com/content/docs/get-started/step-by-step/deploy-with-docker.md

 <IncludeBlock url="/docs/get-started/install/terminal-docker-run-volume"></IncludeBlock>

-If you ran Bytebase before, you can reset all data by running this command:
+If you've run Bytebase before, you can reset all data by running this command:

 ```text
 rm -rf ~/.bytebase/data